sulweochieng/estimate/README.md

 * Computing project cost; both monthly and within the specified timframe.
 * Computing the total number of professionals needed for the project.
 * Adjusting timeframes and professionals involved in the project.
+* Compute cost per profession involved in the project.
+	- With this you can see where most of the money goes to in your project.

 ## Getting Started